 FDIC as Receiver; “Funeral” Plans.
 ICBA supports the orderly liquidation rules of the FDIC and the provisions of the Dodd-Frank Act that provide a process for the appointment of the FDIC as receiver of a failing financial company that poses significant risk to the financial stability of the United States.
-ICBA also supports the FDIC’s and the Federal Reserve’s rules on contingent resolution plans that enable the FDIC, as receiver, to resolve the institution under the Federal Deposit Insurance Act.
+ICBA also supports the FDIC’s and the Federal Reserve’s rules requiring SIFIs to submit contingent resolution plans that enable the FDIC, as receiver, to resolve the institution under the Federal Deposit Insurance Act.
 It is essential that the largest financial companies submit credible contingent resolution plans that will facilitate a rapid and orderly resolution of the company and will describe how the liquidation process can be accomplished without posing systemic risk.
 If a company cannot submit a credible plan, the FDIC and the Federal Reserve should exercise their authority under the Dodd-Frank Act to order a divestiture of those assets or operations that might hinder an orderly resolution.

 ICBA Supports Hoenig Proposal.
-ICBA supports FDIC Vice Chairman Tom Hoenig’s proposal for restructuring the banking system.
-Under the Hoenig proposal, banks would be restricted to the core activities of making loans and taking deposits and would be prohibited from engaging in dealing and market making, brokerage, and proprietary trading.
+ICBA supports FDIC Vice Chairman Tom Hoenig’s proposal to restructure banking organizations, restrict banks to core banking activities of making loans and taking deposits, and prohibit them from engaging certain non-banking activities such as dealing and market making, brokerage, and proprietary trading.
 In addition, banking organizations would be prohibited from holding “complicated” securities such as multilayer structure securities (e.g., CDOs) because of the difficulty determining and monitoring their credit quality.
 The Hoenig proposal would better align the interests of banks and their customers.
 Trading activities can set up a conflict of interest between a bank and its customers.
-The proposal would reduce risk among large financial institutions and the shadow banks and improve overall stability in the financial system.
+The proposal would reduce risk among large financial institutions and shadow banks and improve overall stability in the financial system.

-Staff contact: Chris Cole
+Staff Contact: Chris Cole